-System logs include the following types or subtypes:
+System logs include the following types:

 Avoid recording highly frequent log types such as voice logs to the local hard disk for an extended period of time.
 Excessive logging frequency can cause undue wear on the hard disk and may cause premature failure.

 Each log message contains a field that indicates the severity level of the log message, such as